-Its21 - 4th conference on interdisciplinary teamwork skills
+Its21 - interdisciplinary teamwork skills for the 21st century

-The conference is organised by Experts in teamwork (EiT), with support from a Nordic network working on developing students’ group work in interdisciplinary teams.
+The conference is hosted by NTNU Experts in Teamwork and SFU Engage, with support from the Nordic Experts in teams network working on developing students’ interdisciplinary teamwork skills for sustainability.

-Read more about EiT and the network here.
+Read more about EiT, Engage and the network here.

-The program will consist of different types of sessions including inspiring keynotes, parallel sessions and practical workshops.
-The overall aim is to stimulate to activity and discussions.
-Read more about the program here.
+The program will consist of different types of sessions including inspiring keynotes, research papers and practical practitioner development workshops.
+We are planning for a conference with interactive sessions that encourage activity and discussions.